NivedithaYeginati0134/NivedithaYeginati0134/README.md

 Hello!
 I'm Niveditha 👩‍💻🌟, a passionate data evangelist currently pursuing a Masters in Business Analytics and Information Systems at the University of South Florida.
 I specialize in transforming data into actionable insights and predictive models. 📊🔍

 About Me
-🎓 Education: Masters in Business Analytics and Information Systems, University of South Florida 📈 Skills: Python, R, Java, SQL, Tableau, Power BI, Machine Learning, and much more.
+🎓 Education: Masters in Business Analytics and Information Systems, University of South Florida.
+📈 Skills: Python, R, Java, SQL, Tableau, Power BI, Machine Learning, and much more.
 🏢 Experience: Data Analyst at Cognizant, Graduate Assistant at USF 🌐 Connect with me on LinkedIn